-The Employment Catch-22 - employers want you to have experience before they’ll hire you.
-But how to you gain experience when every job is requiring it to be hired?
+The Employment Catch-22 – employers want you to have experience before they’ll hire you.
+But how do you gain experience when every entry level pilot job is requiring experience to be hired?

 Pilot Jobs aren’t exempt from the employment catch-22.
 Even in markets where pilots are in demand it can be difficult for low hour pilots to get their foot in the door and start gaining the flight experience most pilot jobs require.

-There are employers seeking inexperienced pilots to fill their ranks.
+There are employers seeking low flight time pilots to fill their ranks.
 Listed below are types of employers looking for low hour pilots and ideas to maximize your earnings and career advancement.

 Pipeline and Powerline patrol pilots fly low level across the country to monitor the the condition of gas or electric infrastructure.
 The federal government requires the lines to be inspected on a recurring basis.